Learn about your human rights in relation to COVID-19

 I am a disabled student do I have to return to school if I think it would compromise my health or that of someone in my family?

 Disabled people have the right to access education on an equal basis with others.
-The evolving environment can create both challenges and opportunities for learning in both schools and distance learning.
 Students have the right to the reasonable supports they need to thrive academically and that includes accessible learning resources including if you believe your health would best be protected by continuing your learning at home when schools reopen.
 The Ministry of Education has information for students and whānau.

 I have an assistance dog, can a business or rental property owner discriminate against me because of my dog?